 Ah, it’s the fun part!
 Time to transfer your salaries from your business into your personal account.
 This is also a good time to look at any taxes you may owe, or prepaying your tax and other payment expenses (like national insurance).

-Step Nine - Review the Financial Position of Your Business That’s all the main parts of your monthly accounting done, so it’s time to look at how your business is doing.
+That’s all the main parts of your monthly accounting done, so it’s time to look at how your business is doing.
 Review your dashboard and the various reports to understand the financial health of your organisation.
 You can then make decisions about future budgeting, spending, and payments.

 Now you have finished all your business accounts, it’s a good idea to spend a few minutes looking at your personal money situation.
 Review your personal bank statements and credit card bills to ensure you recognise all the transactions.
 See how you’re doing against your household budget to make sure you have enough money coming in to meet your commitments.